tomwhartung/jmws_accoutrements/doc/ubuntu/2026b-fresh_install_ubuntu_25.10-bette/1-install_25.10-bette.md

 Following are the settings from the previous (Kubuntu) install; the format of Ubuntu's settings may differ slightly

-- Connection name: "Wireless Quantum Fiber"
+- Connection name: "Wireless Quantum Fiber via tomsasus"
   - General configuration tab:
     - [X] Automatically connect to this network when it is available
 		- Wi-Fi tab: